If you are new here please read this first.

 If you’re struggling to produce a sentence “I became extremely irritated because of my financial difficulties”, you’re most trying to build an ‘ideal’ sentence in your head first and then speak it out.
 Stop doing it, take a short pause and speak using simpler words – “I got very nervous because I have money problems”.

 Let’s just have a quick look at the sentence.
-The verb ‘got’ is among the simplest English verbs and can be used to describe nearly every action that involves change of shape and emotional state; you just need to attach the corresponding adjective to it.
+The verb ‘to get’ is among the simplest English verbs and can be used to describe nearly every action that involves change of shape and emotional state; you just need to attach the corresponding adjective to it.
 And if you were struggling with the word ‘irritated’, then ‘nervous’ is definitely something you can use because it’s an international word.
 And of course, even beginning English learners would know words ‘money’ and ‘problems’, so you definitely can use them with ease.

 And as I already said in the beginning of this article – I’m not saying you don’t have to improve your speech and add more active vocabulary words to it.
 Of course you can and you HAVE TO do it!

-I’m just trying to hammer home a message that you can start speaking fluent English with limited vocabulary and you don’t have to wait on some mystical day in the future when you’ll have acquired enough vocabulary to start speaking!
+I’m just trying to hammer home a message that you can start speaking fluent English with limited vocabulary and you don’t have to wait on some mystical day in the far-off future when you’ll have acquired enough vocabulary to start speaking!

 Watch videos of English small-talk phrases above!